 - Companies that offer commuter benefits often report meaningful reductions in parking demand and lower turnover among the employees who use them.

-Example: If you are unsure how to start, ask HR for any internal data on commuting patterns.
+Example: If you are unsure where to start, ask HR for any internal data on commuting patterns.
 "I would love to see whether there is an opportunity to support employees who choose public transit.
 I have found some encouraging statistics on the benefits for both employees and employers."

 Putting It Together: Crafting Your Pitch